-After years I’ve spent as an internal medicine physician, I often encounter patients worried about lumps on their jawlines.
-While it’s natural to feel concerned, keep in mind that not every lump signifies a serious issue.
+Even though it’s natural to feel concerned, keep in mind that not every lump signifies a serious issue.

-This brief guide will explore various characteristics of jawline lumps – from hard to movable, small to large, and even painful ones near the ear.
 We’ll discuss potential causes, symptoms, diagnostics, and treatments to provide you with a comprehensive understanding of this common concern.

 Your Jaw Structure Explained